 About This Calendar

 The Calendar of Events is a central source for event information at the University of Nevada, Las Vegas.
-The site is managed by the UNLV office of university marketing & communications.
+The site is managed by UNLV Web & Digital Strategy.

 Events appropriate for listing on the calendar include lectures, performances, academic events, cultural activities, major deadlines, and athletic events.